Our Team

 Andrei’s background is in political consulting and media relations, having previously worked in Westminster on bespoke political campaigns for several high-profile politicians and members of the Cabinet.

 Andrei holds a CTS in Theology from Oxford University, an MSc. in Business Administration from University College London (UCL), and a B.A.
 (Hons.) in Political Science and International Relations from Royal Holloway, University of London.
+Prior to moving to the UK, Andrei lived in Romania and South Africa as part of a diplomatic family.

 Dr John Kroencke, PhD.